-- It is not necessary to use the choke when starting a warm engine. - If the choke is left the home position while the engine is running, the engine will run poorly or stall. - Pull the manual starter handle slowly until you feel resistance.
+5. Pull the manual starter handle slowly until you feel resistance.
 Then give a strong pull straight to crank and start the engine.
 Repeat if necessary.

-7. After the engine starts, slowly return the manual starter handle to its original position before releasing it.

-8. Slowly return the throttle grip to the fully closed position.
+- 6. After the engine starts, slowly return the manual starter handle to its original position before releasing it. - 7.
+Slowly return the throttle grip to the fully closed position.